 Before you can determine if it is possible to keep your car, you must know its value.
 Websites such as Kelley Blue Book and Edmunds let you enter information about your car, such as the make, model, amenities and general condition, and will give you an estimate of your car’s worth.
 Another option is to take it to a dealership and ask how much they would give you for trade-in value.
 You can also check classifieds both in the newspaper and online for cars that are the same make and model of your own to get an idea of the sales prices.

 Every state offers property exemptions for people filing for bankruptcy.
-The type, amount and method of application varies.
+The type, amount and method of application vary.
 One such exemption is a vehicle exemption.
 Not every state offers one, but in states that do, a vehicle that is less than or equal to the amount of the exemption is protected from creditors.
 For example, Delaware has a $15,000 exemption on vehicles used for employment purposes.
 Most states, however, offer an exemption between $1,500 and $5,000.

 Less Than Exemption